Postdoctoral Fellowship, Braunschweig University of Technology, Braunschweig, Germany.

-Heterocyclic compounds, natural compounds, medicinal chemistry, novel reactions, novel synthetic methods, drug-resistant cancer, drug-resistant bacteria, hybrid materials, graphene, graphite, chromatography
+Heterocyclic compounds, natural compounds, medicinal chemistry, drug design and development, novel reactions, novel synthetic methods, drug-resistant cancers, drug-resistant bacteria, inorganic-organic hybrid materials, graphene, graphite